patrickvorgers/Home-Assistant-Import-Energy-Data/CONTRIBUTING.md

 - Submitting a fix
 - Proposing new features

-## Github is used for everything
+## GitHub is used for everything

-Github is used to host code, to track issues and feature requests, as well as accept pull requests.
+GitHub is used to host code, to track issues and feature requests, as well as accept pull requests.

 Pull requests are the best way to propose changes to the codebase.

-1. Fork the repo and create your branch from `main`.
+1. Fork the repository and create your branch from `main`.
 2. If you've changed something, update the documentation.
 3. Make sure your code lints (using `scripts/lint`).
 4. Test you contribution.